CloudCom/goose/README.md

 ## create

-Create a new Go migration.
+Create a new SQL migration.

     $ goose create AddSomeColumns
-    $ goose: created db/migrations/20130106093224_AddSomeColumns.go
+    $ goose: created db/migrations/20130106093224_AddSomeColumns.sql

 Edit the newly created script to define the behavior of your migration.

-You can also create an SQL migration:
+You can also create a GO migration:

-    $ goose create AddSomeColumns sql
+    $ goose create -type go AddSomeColumns
-    $ goose: created db/migrations/20130106093224_AddSomeColumns.sql
+    $ goose: created db/migrations/20130106093224_AddSomeColumns.go

 ## up